Michelle-e917/frontendtest1/README.md

 # frontendtest1
-Exercise about front end using css, ajax, json and javascript
+Exercise about frontend using css, ajax, json and javascript